misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 <Figures figure="9-106">A simple box shadow</Figures>

-We can see that the body’s background is visible through the half-opaque (or halftransparent, if you prefer) drop shadow.
+We can see that the `body`’s background is visible through the half-opaque (or halftransparent, if you prefer) drop shadow.
 Because no blur or spread distances were defined, the drop shadow exactly mimics the outer shape of the element box itself.
 At least, it appears to do so.

 The reason it only appears to mimc the shape of the box is that the shadow is only visible outside the outer border edge of the element.
 We couldn’t really see that in the previous figure, because the element had an opaque background.
 You might have just assumed that the shadow extended all the way under the element, but it doesn’t.
-Con‐ sider the following, illustrated in Figure 9-107.
+Consider the following, illustrated in Figure 9-107.

 ```css
 #box {